jklm264/My-Forensics-Notes/OSX_Forensics/AoMF_Mac.md

 ![mac_pstree output](mac_pstree_output.png)

 See here how we can tell `$sudo dtrace` was ran from the terminal.
-Also not how the `kernel_task` proc is equivalent to Windows' `System` proc.
+Also note how the `kernel_task` proc is equivalent to Windows' `System` proc.

 ## Networking